Seismic amplitude-variation-with-offset inversion using an algebraically equivalent formulation of the exact Zoeppritz equations and a matrix-free adjoint-state framework: Conclusions

 \section{Conclusions}

 In this work, we present a gradient-based amplitude-variation-with-offset inversion method to estimate elastic properties using the exact Zoeppritz equation.
-We derive an analytical gradient of the least-squares objective function with respect to the elastic properties by applying the adjoint-state method to the exact Zoeppritz equations.
-The nonlinear inverse problem is efficiently solved using a limited-memory quasi-Newton algorithm, incorporating a combination of total variation and Tikhonov regularization to enhance stability and resolution.
-Since L-BFGS is inherently unconstrained, a logistic mapping is applied to enforce physical limits on $v_p$, $v_s$, and $\rho$ while preserving smooth optimization behavior.
+We derive an analytical gradient of the data misfit $J_{\mathrm{data}}$ with respect to the elastic properties by applying the adjoint-state method to the exact Zoeppritz equations.
+The nonlinear inverse problem minimizes $J_{\mathrm{tot}}=J_{\mathrm{data}}+J_{\mathrm{Tikh}}+J_{\mathrm{TV}}$ (Section~\nameref{sec:constraints_reg}) using limited-memory quasi-Newton optimization, with logistic bounds on physical parameters and optional $V_S/V_P$ reparameterization.

-We applied the introduced technique to 1D and 2D synthetic datasets, assuming various signal-to-noise values, and the sensitivity analysis to the initial models was performed using an ensemble-based approach.
-The results demonstrate that the proposed inversion method yields reliable estimates of the elastic properties, with a noticeably narrower confidence interval in the ensemble solution.
+We applied the introduced technique to 1D and 2D synthetic datasets using different signal-to-noise ratios (SNR~=~$\infty$, 10 and 5 in the 1D tests, and random amplitude perturbations of up to ±5$\%$ relative to the noise-free seismic data were applied in the Marmousi example).
+Initial-model sensitivity was assessed in Example~3 using a 500-member ensemble with identical noisy data.
+On a high-contrast two-layer test, convolutional Zoeppritz synthetics track two-dimensional finite-difference reference gathers (with line-source to point-source spreading correction) more closely than the linearized Aki--Richards approximation at wide angles, including post-critical incidence (Figure~\ref{fig:zoep_aki}).
+The results demonstrate reliable recovery in the deterministic tests and convergence of diverse starting models toward a common solution in the ensemble experiment, with posterior intervals narrower than the prior but not fully calibrated as 95$\%$ uncertainty bounds.
 The inversion method was then applied to seismic data from the tectonically complex part of the Troll field, the Norwegian North Sea, to evaluate its robustness and adaptability in more challenging geological settings.